icinganalysis/icinganalysis.github.io/content/ice_shapes_thread.md

 ##Publications

 Carroll, Thomas, and McAvoy, William H.: The Formation of Ice upon Airplanes in Flight.
 NACA-TN-313, 1929.
+>Ice shapes are recorded in flight tests in natural icing conditions.

 Jacobs, Eastman N.: Airfoil Section Characteristics as Affected by Protuberances.
 NACA-TR-446, 1932.
+>"Protuberances" on an airfoil can have significant effects on section lift and drag.

 Gulick, Beverly G.: Effects of a Simulated Ice Formation on the Aerodynamic Characteristics of an Airfoil.
 NACA-WR-L-292, May 1938.